ocornut/imgui/examples/README.txt

  - Road-map: Dear ImGui 1.70 (WIP currently in the "viewport" branch) will allows imgui windows to be seamlessly detached from the main application window.
-This is achieved using an extra layer to the platform and renderer bindings, which allows imgui to communicate platform-specific requests such as "create an additional OS window", "create a render context", "get the OS position of this window" etc.
+This is achieved using an extra layer to the platform and renderer bindings, which allows imgui to communicate platform-specific requests.
-   When using this feature, the coupling with your OS/renderer becomes much tighter than a regular imgui integration.
-It is also much more complicated and require more work to integrate correctly.
-   If you are new to imgui and you are trying to integrate it into your application, first try to ignore everything related to Viewport and Platform Windows.
-You'll be able to come back to it later!
-   Note that if you decide to use unmodified imgui_impl_xxxx.cpp files, you will automatically benefit from improvements and fixes related to viewports and platform windows without extra work on your side.
+   If you decide to use unmodified imgui_impl_xxxx.cpp files, you will automatically benefit from improvements and fixes related to viewports and platform windows without extra work on your side.
-   See 'ImGuiPlatformIO' for details.

 List of Platforms Bindings in this repository:

     imgui_impl_glfw.cpp       ; GLFW (Windows, macOS, Linux, etc.) http://www.glfw.org/
     imgui_impl_osx.mm         ; macOS native API
     imgui_impl_sdl.cpp        ; SDL2 (Windows, macOS, Linux, iOS, Android) https://www.libsdl.org
-    imgui_impl_win32.cpp      ; Windows native API (Windows)
+    imgui_impl_win32.cpp      ; Win32 native API (Windows)
     imgui_impl_freeglut.cpp   ; FreeGLUT (if you really miss the 90's)

 List of Renderer Bindings in this repository: